 All winners know that — to use a cliche — success is a journey.
 In other words, just because you’re winning today, you won’t be winning tomorrow if you take your foot off the gas.
 SEO is the same.
 Unless you track, tweak, and adapt, you’ll find it hard to defend your position in the SERPs.

-Fortunately, modern website performance tracking tools make it easier than ever to analyze your SEO efforts.
+Fortunately, modern website performance tracking tools make it easier than ever to analyze your long term SEO efforts.

 Tracking itself has evolved in recent years.
 SEO is no longer just about tracking your backlinks and rankings; it’s also about realizing the importance of segmentation and getting more insights from the data provided by other analytics apps.

 Besides using other advantages of modern SEO tools (such as automatic keyword discovery and smart notifications), segmentation is the key ingredient in evolving SEO, so it will be one of the main focuses of this article.
 Once you understand how it can help you, you will be able to catapult your business on top of the mountain.

 Let’s take a look how at 7 ways to leverage your SEO efforts!

 1. Automatic Keyword Discovery

 What if you could come across new keyword opportunities automatically, without having to manually type and look at Google’s Search Console tool?

 Your website is already ranking, and that’s awesome.
 But wouldn’t it be amazing if you could use a tracking tool to automatically find brand new keywords to add to your selection as your website grows organically and new opportunities show up?
 This saves you time on doing manual research.

 An ideal tracking tool should automatically look for new keyword opportunities for your site.
 When it finds them, it should send you a notification to decide if you wish to track your rankings for the suggested keywords.